strimzi/proposals/071-deprecate-bridge-openapi-2.md

 The bridge has been exposing the HTTP endpoints definition via the OpenAPI v2 specification for supporting external systems and tools still using Swagger.
 Internally, it has always been using the OpenAPI v3 to "load" the HTTP endpoints definition, build the corresponding web routes and validate the parameters and body on the incoming HTTP requests.
-The OpenAPI v2 specification can be considered obsolete with the latest [release](https://swagger.io/specification/v2/) happened 10 years ago.
+The OpenAPI v2 specification can be considered obsolete as the latest [release](https://swagger.io/specification/v2/) happened 10 years ago.
-Most of the API gateways, clients and tools are now mostly supporting the OpenAPI v3 specification.
+Most of the API gateways, clients and tools are now supporting the OpenAPI v3 specification.
 Furthermore, every time there are changes in the HTTP endpoints definition, we need to keep the two JSON files in sync, because they are used both for different purposes as explained before.

 ## Proposal